String#parse_csv fails to parse "\r" character embedded string

 ruby 1.9.3dev (2010-11-19 trunk 29830) [x86_64-linux]

-Updated by JEG2 (James Gray) almost 9 years ago
+Updated by JEG2 (James Gray) over 9 years ago

 - Status changed from Open to Rejected

 Sorry, not sure how I missed this ticket.
 As Timothy says, this is intended documented behavior: